gravitational/teleport/rfd/0174-kube-rbac-bootstrap.md

 ## Future work

+As mentioned above adding pattern matching to the `kubernetes_permissions` field is probably something we will need to add in the future, improving fine-grained control of RBAC users can setup.

+Described scheme of auto-provisioning requires Kube service to have access to all Teleport roles, but in the future we plan migration to a more centralised approach to authorization, where edge services will not see the roles.
+When this happens we could replace the "ephemeral KubeProvision" approach with a real KubeProvision approach - for example some watcher on the Auth service could monitor roles and create/update actual KubeProvisions on the backend, designated with a special kind.
+And then Kube service will just use regular KubeProvision reconciliation to distribute desired RBAC to the target clusters.

 KubeProvision capabilities might be expanded to include any type of resource in the future, effectively acting something like a
 Terraform for Kubernetes, but defined completely in Teleport.
 We should gather feedback after releasing initial KubeProvision feature to understand if there's demand for such extension of capabilities.